sofiabaezzato/toolbox-app/README.md

 - **[Version 0.0.1] - [28/09/2023]:** hello world

 ## Known Bugs
-- Cards are displayed alphabetically in columns instead of rows.
+- Cards are displayed alphabetically in columns instead of rows
+- On mobile: can't add a tag with spacebar press

 ## Live
 [LIVE PREVIEW](https://toolbox-app-delta.vercel.app/)